Tarun-Rajan99/MSc-Project/03_working_notebooks/README.md

 **21st May**
-Want to apply different metrics and methods of visualising the clusters to obtain a robust idea of what occurs during clustering and so we can aim to evaluate the performance of the clusters more comprehensively.
+Want to apply different metrics and methods of visualising the clusters to obtain a robust idea of what occurs during clustering, so we can aim to evaluate the performance of the clusters more comprehensively.
+This gives interpretability and here we can link back to the original SOC motivation, this interpretability can help with understanding.